-Balo is a joint venture company of chambers of commerce in Turkey and started its container service from Turkey to Germany on 8th of September 2013 (see First Balo Train Departed).
+Balo is a joint venture company of chambers of commerce in Turkey and started its container service from Turkey to Germany on 8th of September 2013.

 Unlike others, Balo chose Manisa as departure terminal, and again for the first time, many terminals within Turkey are announced for collecting containers like Ankara, Konya, Bandirma.
 Currently, containers are taken from Bandirma to Tekirdag by feeders, and trains to Europe are using Tekirdag Port as the departure terminal.